Clearview AI: Canada

-European Union and UK
+Europe

+Since 2021, the company has been subject to legal complaints filed in Austria, France, Greece, Italy, the Netherlands, and the United Kingdom for violating European privacy laws in its method of documenting and collecting internet data.

 In January 2021, Clearview AI's biometric photo database was deemed illegal in the European Union (EU) by the Hamburg Data Protection Authority (DPA).
 The Hamburg DPA ordered deletion of biometric data for a specific affected person.
 The authority stated that the General Data Protection Regulation (GDPR) was applicable despite the fact that Clearview AI has no European branch offices.
 The data protection advocacy organization, European Center for Digital Rights (NOYB), criticized the Hamburg DPA's decision, as the DPA order protected only one individual complainant instead of banning the collection of any European resident's photos.
 In March 2020, Hamburg DPA requested Clearview AI's customer list, as data protection obligations would apply to customers.

-In May 2021, the company was subject to legal complaints filed in Austria, France, Greece, Italy, and the United Kingdom for violating European privacy laws in its method of documenting and collecting Internet data.
+In September 2024, Clearview AI was fined €30.5 million by the Dutch Data Protection Authority (DDPA) for constructing what the agency described as an illegal database.
+The DDPA ruled that Clearview AI unlawfully collected facial images, including those of Dutch citizens, without obtaining their consent.
+This practice constitutes a significant violation of the EU's GDPR due to the intrusive nature of facial recognition technology and the lack of transparency regarding the use of individuals' biometric data.

 In November 2021, Clearview received a provisional notice by the UK's Information Commissioner's Office (ICO) to stop processing UK citizens' data, citing a range of alleged breaches.
 Clearview claimed that the ICO's allegations were factually inaccurate as the company "does not do business in the UK, and does not have any UK customers at this time".
 The BBC reported in May 2023 that Clearview had been fined "more than £7.5m by the UK's privacy watchdog and told to delete the data of UK residents" including all facial recognition data of UK residents.
 This fine marked the fourth of its kind imposed upon Clearview, after similar orders and fines were issued by authorities in Australia, France, and Italy.
-However, in October 2023, the UK fine was overturned following a Clearview appeal based on the jurisdiction of the ICO over acts of foreign governments.

-In September 2024, Clearview AI was fined €30.5 million by the Dutch Data Protection Authority (DDPA) for constructing what the agency described as an illegal database.
-The DDPA ruled that Clearview AI unlawfully collected facial images, including those of Dutch citizens, without obtaining their consent.
-This practice constitutes a significant violation of the EU's GDPR due to the intrusive nature of facial recognition technology and the lack of transparency regarding the use of individuals' biometric data.

-On October 7th 2025 the Upper Tribunal (Administrative Appeals Chamber) in London decided that the European GDPR is applicable and that therefore "The appeal shall proceed on the basis that the Information Commissioner had jurisdiction to issue the enforcement notice and the monetary penalty notice dated 18 May 2022 to the Respondent".
+On 7 October 2025, the Upper Tribunal (Administrative Appeals Chamber) in London decided that GDPR is applicable and that therefore "The appeal shall proceed on the basis that the Information Commissioner had jurisdiction to issue the enforcement notice and the monetary penalty notice dated 18 May 2022 to the Respondent"; this quashed the October 2023 appeal judgment overturning the fine based on ICO jurisdiction over acts of foreign governments.